 Requirements

-The following minimum requirements must be met to use the Blockbridge driver in Kubernetes:
+The following minimum requirements must be met to use Blockbridge with Kubernetes:

-• Ensure the host running the kubelet has iSCSI client support installed and iscsid started on the host/node.
+• Ensure the host running the kubelet has iSCSI client support installed and iscsid enabled.

 See CSI Deploying for more information.